Metropolitan Manila Transit Corporation: 1970s to 1980s

 During the martial law period under Ferdinand Marcos, efforts were made to address the problem, as Marcos issued Presidential Decree No. 492 on June 27, 1974, which established a government-owned and controlled corporation called the Manila Transit Corporation (MTC).
 The MTC would serve the role of integrating all public transportation operations in the region under a single corporate entity, thereby streamlining services and eliminating the issues caused by the proliferation of independent transport operators.
 It was created with a capital stock of ₱10 million divided into 3 million shares.
 Of these shares, one million shares may be sold to individuals or entities operating public transport vehicles in Metro Manila.

 On May 12, 1975, MMTC commenced its initial bus operations, introducing an ordinary bus service with a fleet of 30 units on the Monumento–Pasay Rotunda route.

 On November 7, 1975, Marcos issued Presidential Decree No. 824, establishing Metro Manila and the Metropolitan Manila Commission.
 Following this, on December 25, 1975, the MTC was renamed as the Metropolitan Manila Transit Corporation (MMTC) and its focus was expanded to cover the newly created metropolitan area through the issuance of Presidential Decree No. 860.
 The decree also exempted the MMTC from regulation under the Public Service Act.

 On January 26, 1976, the Love Bus was launched by the MMTC.
-It was popularized as the first air-conditioned bus service in the country, as well as its strict observance of timetables.
+Introduced as part of the government's Energy Conservation Program in response to the 1973 oil crisis, it was popularized as the first air-conditioned bus service in the country, as well as its strict observance of timetables.
+The name was said to have been inspired by The Love Bug, the first film in the Herbie franchise.

 By May 1977, the Love Bus had carried over 5.34 million passengers, with a study in February 1976 reporting that 38 percent of passengers used to travel by private car or taxi, with many drawn to the service due to its clean, uncrowded, and air-conditioned buses.